 - speed and coordination performing tasks

-- information processing
+- processing incoming information

-- executive functions like planning, organizing, and decision-making
+- planning, organizing, and decision-making

 - Low vitamin D levels.
-MS is found more often in people in Northern climates where there’s less sunshine than around the equator where there’s a lot of sun.
-Our bodies need sunlight to make vitamin D, so people in Northern climates tend to have lower vitamin D levels.
+MS is found more often in people in northern climates where there’s less sunshine than around the equator.
+Our bodies need sunlight to make vitamin D, so people in northern climates tend to have lower vitamin D levels.
 Researchers think this

 - Exposure to smoking.
-Cigarette smoke, both first-hand use and second-hand exposure, has been shown to increase the risk of developing MS.
+Cigarette smoke, both firsthand use and secondhand exposure, has been shown to increase the risk of developing MS.

 Diagnosing MS in children can be difficult for several reasons.